With a better understanding of self-funded health insurance, you may be able to get some tax-free benefits.

 Understanding Self-Funded Health Insurance Through a Health Connector

 Since most who are self-funding their health insurance will end up at their state’s Health Connector, let’s dive into that.
-Every Health Connector has its share of issues, but one thing you can be sure of is that these plans have deductibles.
+Every state’s Health Connector equivalent has its share of issues, but one thing you can be sure of is that these plans have deductibles.
 Gone are the days of no-deductible plans for the most part.
 Even the most expensive insurance plans can come with a minimum $2,000 deductible.
 It can make anybody cringe with the question, “why pay so much per month when I still pay $2,000 extra per year if I want to see a doctor?”
 It’s a valid question and likely one that leads people to go with the option of paying out of pocket.
-These plans pay for tests and bloodwork but don’t be surprised if you get a $900 cat scan bill.
+These plans pay for tests and bloodwork but don’t be surprised if you get a $900 CAT scan bill.

 Shouldn’t health insurance cover those costs?
 Those days are over, friend.
 If you are understanding self-funded health insurance correctly, it’s that health insurance is an expense, rarely an investment.